newaperio/.github/profile/README.md

 ### Let's connect

 Interested in working with our team on a project?
-Schedule a meeting with our founder, [Logan here](https://savvycal.com/logan/chat).
+Schedule a meeting with our founder [Logan here](https://savvycal.com/logan/chat).

 We seek talented people who share our core values and have a passion for their craft.
 Whether you are starting, pivoting, or advancing in your career, we welcome your application.